 Going to the hospital can be stressful.
 Patients and their loved ones might be worried about an illness, anxious about recovery times, or concerned about what a procedure will cost.
 Today more than ever, patients have a great number of choices to make about the type of medical care they receive.
 We know that patients need to have reliable and understandable information about the level of care our hospital provides in order to make the best decisions possible.

-Stanford Hospital & Clinics is committed to providing clear, accurate and honest information about the quality of care we offer to all of our patients.
+Stanford Health Care is committed to providing clear, accurate and honest information about the quality of care we offer to all of our patients.
 The quality data included here is the next step in an ongoing effort to increase the level of transparency around quality data so that our patients can make informed health care decisions.

 What is quality?